openshift/openshift-origin-design/web-console/project-details/pvc-expand.md

 ![failure toast](img/expand-fail-toast.png)
 - If the expansion fails for some reason, it would be nice to be able to provide users with an easy-to-understand error message.
+- The failure event should also be added to the notification drawer.

 ## Experience Gaps
 - The fact that we cannot know what applications are consuming a given PVC is a gap in terms of the UX.